BGI-Qingdao/VT3D/README.md

 2. y add -897
 3. z add -290

-#### How to get the three points for any plane ?
+#### How to get the three points for a user-defined plane?

-May be you can find them from our atlas browser.
+Perhaps you can find them from our atlas browser.

 ## <a name=contact>Contact us</a>

-1. Raise an issue is always good way for questions
+1. Raising an issue is always a good way for questions
-2. Email us if your need : guolidong@genomics.cn;liyao1@genomics.cn;xumengyang@genomics.cn
+2. Email us if you need: guolidong@genomics.cn;liyao1@genomics.cn;xumengyang@genomics.cn

 ## <a name=usages>Detailed usages</a>

-### the entry usage of vt3d
+### entry usage of vt3d
 ```
 > vt3d -h
 Usage : vt3d <action> [options ]